0xb0rn3/droidB/README.md

 We welcome contributions!
 Here's how you can help:

 ### Reporting Issues

 1. Check existing issues first
 2. Provide device model and Android version
-3. Include error messages and logs (`/tmp/gsi_flash.log` for GSI issues)
+3. Include error messages and logs
 4. Describe steps to reproduce

-### Adding Device Support
+### Adding Bloatware Packages

+Found bloatware not in our list?

 1. Fork the repository
+2. Add package name to embedded list
-2. Test on your device
+3. Test on your device
-3. Update compatibility matrix
-4. Submit pull request with results
+4. Submit pull request

-### Code Contributions
-1. Follow bash best practices
-2. Add comments for complex operations
-3. Test on multiple platforms
-4. Update documentation

 ---

 ## 📄 License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) file for details.

-### You are free to:
-✅ Use commercially
-✅ Modify the code
-✅ Distribute
-✅ Use privately

-### You must:
-📋 Include copyright notice
-📋 Include license text

-### Limitations:
-❌ No liability from author
-❌ No warranty provided

 ---